COVID travel restrictions: More harm than good? | DW | 30.11.2021

 A study of Australia's travel ban against China, which was published in July 2020 in the Journal for Travel Medicine, concluded it was "highly effective," reducing cases by 86%.
 However, the data come from a time when the virus was largely only in China and therefore easier to isolate.
 The study did not account for cases coming in from elsewhere.
 Australia's geographic isolation may also play a role in the ability to keep the virus out.

-A more recent, and more global, Nature study found that more than 63% of travel restrictions were ineffective, largely because they were uncoordinated "out of self-interest," or "not enacted in an optimal time and at optimal locations."
+A more recent, and more global, study published in the journal Communications Physics found that more than 63% of travel restrictions were ineffective, largely because they were uncoordinated "out of self-interest," or "not enacted in an optimal time and at optimal locations."

 While the upsides to travel bans may still be murky, the downsides are clearer.

-"Inefficient travel restrictions have created a substantial unnecessary loss of passenger influx, ultimately damaging the global economy and social stability," the Nature study concluded.
+"Inefficient travel restrictions have created a substantial unnecessary loss of passenger influx, ultimately damaging the global economy and social stability," the Communications Physics study concluded.

 Global tourism lost nearly $2.4 trillion (2.13 trillion euros) in 2020, according to the United Nations Conference on Trade and Development.
 A similar amount could be wiped off the books for 2021, with lower-income countries faring worse.